crystallabs/event_handler/README.md

 Events can be emitted using `emit` in one of three ways:

-By listing event class and arguments one after another:
+By listing the event class and arguments one after another:

 ```crystal
 my.emit ClickedEvent, 10, 20
 ```

-By listing event class and event instance one after another:
+By listing the event class and event instance one after another:

 ```crystal
 my.emit ClickedEvent, ClickedEvent.new 10, 20